Skyway666/Input-Combos/README.md

 ### Cancelling

-Cancelling reffers to cancel the animation of a move with another animation.
+Cancelling refers to cancel the animation of a move with another animation.
 Cancelling normally happens only when the attack has already done damage, meaning that we skip the recovery time of the move we cancel.

-This would allow us to combo _attack 2_ with _attack 1_, as the histun that the attack 2 provides is equal to the startup of the attack 1, and we don't have to substract the recovery this time.
+This would allow us to combo _attack 2_ with _attack 1_, as the histun that the attack 2 provides is equal to the startup of the attack 1, and we don't have to subtract the recovery this time.

 Most of the time, just some attacks can be cancelled into others, this is a essential part of the design of fighting games.